Home » Negotiating after closing

 Dear Phyllis,

-A family friend was our Realtor® and we sold our home in October of 2018.
+A family friend was our Realtor, and we sold our home in October of 2018.
 The process was simple enough.
 We gave the buyer complete access to the home for their main inspector, which also included separate sewer and chimney inspections.
-We were under the impression that we were selling AS IS because that’s what our counter offer stated.
-As you know, 2019 brought El Nino like rains and the roof of our old home leaked.
-The buyer contacted our Realtor and that’s when all the drama began.
+We were under the impression that we were selling AS IS because that’s what our counteroffer stated.
+As you know, 2019 brought El Niño-like rains, and the roof of our old home leaked.
+The buyer contacted our Realtor, and that’s when all the drama began.
 We told our Realtor and the buyer that we were not aware of any roof leaks.
-The buyer threated to sue and we ended up settling with them for $2,400.
-I am curious as to what our Realtor could have to avoid our negotiating after closing.
+The buyer threatened to sue, and we ended up settling with them for $2,400.
+I am curious as to what our Realtor could have done to avoid negotiating after closing.
+Confused

 Dear Confused,